WriteRead024/GitTesting/SubfolderFour-PullRequests/subfolderfour-pullrequests.md

 and the pull-req-test branch was left active on the repository.&nbsp; It is probably normal to then delete the branch if it is not going to be worked on further, but I left the pull-req-test branch specificially as part of the exercise.

+## Additional Notes

+The vscode Git/GitHub integration includes a feature to pull changes from the master[/]origin repository into the local repository.&nbsp;
+The difference between git's 'pull' and 'fetch' functions being that pull copies the changes to the working directory copy while fetch gets the changes and stores them in the git commit history but does not copy them to the working directory, it is yet unclear to me that the (specifically GitHub facilitated) pull request function should or should not copy the "fetched" changes to the master[/]origin repository current commit version.